 Why Use Ansible for DevOps?

-Before choosing Ansible for DevOps, it’s important to first discuss the necessity of utilizing orchestration.
-In general, it has always made sense to automate repetitive tasks, and systems have always been full of repetitive tasks.
+Before choosing Ansible for DevOps, you need to consider the necessity of utilizing open source cloud orchestration.
+In general, it has always made sense to automate repetitive tasks.
+And systems have always been full of repetitive tasks.
 The scope of what is considered a “task” has increased significantly as we have developed modern deployment methods.

-Now, in 2020, things, like spinning up a whole compute environment, provisioning all the software in that environment, and ultimately deploying that environment into Production, can and should be automated.
-When we look at the structure of newer architectures like microservices, mesh, elastic scale, etc. it becomes apparent quickly that none of this can be achieved at scale without automation.
-Imagine having to deploy 1000 new containers by hand when additional load is detected in a system.
-It’s much better to be detected.
+For example, if you look at microservices architecture, it becomes apparent quickly that none of this can be achieved at scale without automation.
+Imagine having to deploy 1,000 new containers by hand when additional load is detected in a system.

 In the past, to automate less sophisticated tasks such as rotating log files or archiving backup data, system admins usually wrote shell scripts.
-Though we certainly can achieve automation and orchestration with shell scripts, they present a lot of problems for businesses as automation needs to grow.
-Shell scripts are free-form languages, and code style varies across developers.
+You can achieve automation and orchestration with shell scripts.
+But they present a lot of problems for businesses as automation needs to grow.
+Shell scripts are free-form languages.
+And code style varies across developers.

 Disadvantages of shell scripts include: